Welcome

 Create a search strategy

-When you search using Primo Search or a library database use the keywords and limits you identified above to create your search.
+When you search using Primo Search or a library database, use the keywords and limits you identified above to create your search.
 Combine the keywords with "search operators", rather than searching with a whole sentence or question.
 Search operators tell Primo or the database how to search with your keywords.
+Here are some examples:

 Search Operator/Symbol Example